Caregiver workshop planned

 JUNEAU — The Aging & Disability Resource Center of Dodge County will host a free Powerful Tools for Caregivers workshop series from 1-2:30 p.m.
-Wednesdays for six weeks Oct.
-12-Nov.
-16 at the Beaver Dam Community Library, 311 N. Spring St.
+Wednesdays for six weeks Sept.
+27-Nov.
+1 at the Juneau Public Library, 250 N. Fairfield Ave., Juneau.

 Participants will learn how to reduce stress, improve self-confidence, better communicate feelings, balance life, increase ability to make tough decisions and locate helpful resources.

-Two experienced leaders conduct each class.
 There is a suggested $10 donation for the workbook.
 For more information or to register, call 920-386-3580.
 Registration is required as space is limited.